The Smashing Machine (soundtrack)

 The Smashing Machine (Original Motion Picture Soundtrack) is the film score to the 2025 film The Smashing Machine written, directed, co-produced, and edited by Benny Safdie, which is based on the documentary The Smashing Machine: The Life and Times of Extreme Fighter Mark Kerr (2002), which is based on former amateur wrestler and MMA fighter Mark Kerr, starring Dwayne Johnson as Kerr alongside Emily Blunt, Ryan Bader, Bas Rutten and Oleksandr Usyk.

 Background

 In April 2025, it was announced that experimental jazz musician Nala Sinephro is composing the score for The Smashing Machine, her maiden composition for a feature film.
 Safdie chose to work with her after listening to her acclaimed studio album Endlessness (2024).

-Sinephro utilized synthesizers, harp, modular synths and harmonium as the basic soundscape for the score.
+Sinephro used synthesizers, harp, modular synths and harmonium as the basic soundscape for the score.
 Besides composing, Sinephro further arranged, produced, recorded and mixed the score.
 The album was recorded at the Abbey Road Studios in London.

 Sinephro associated with the regular collaborators—James Mollison (saxophone), Nubya Garcia (saxophone, flute), Morgan Simpson (drums), Sheila Maurice-Gray (flugelhorn), Lyle Barton (rhodes, synthesizers), Mark Mollison (guitar), Dwayne Kilvington (synth bass), and strings played by the Orchestrate band.

 The soundtrack was released through A24 Music and Warp Records on October 3, 2025.
 A vinyl edition is also scheduled to be released on January 23, 2026.